AWeber

 If you'd like to know where you food is coming from and how it's grown, shoot us a text or email with your delivery address - once we confirm the address is in our delivery area we can get you signed up!

-Pre Order Baked Goods This Week!
+Baked Goods

 All of our baked goods are made with organic fresh milled flour milled day of making the dough and we use as many organic ingredients as we can.
 We mainly offer cookies and quick breads; but, are open to suggestions and do take the occasional custom order with advanced notice.

 Why fresh milled?
 Fresh milled flour has 40 of the 44 essential nutrients that our bodies need daily because it retains the bran and germ which help with nutrient intake and digestion.
 This also means it's not "enriched" with synthetic "nutrients".
-We actually haven't bought store bought flour in almost 2 years now!

 *These are made and packed in our home kitchen in accordance with cottage food laws.